jjmedinaariza/modelling_book/docs/01-intro.md

 ##Open up and explore RStudio

-In this session the first thing we will focus in developing basic familiarity with RStudio.
-You can use R without using RStudio, but RStudio is an app that makes it easier to work with R.
+In this session we will focus in developing basic familiarity with R Studio.
+You can use R without using R Studio, but R Studio is an app that makes it easier to work with R.

-RStudio is what we call an IDE, an **integrated development environment**.
+R Studio is what we call an IDE, an **integrated development environment**.
 It is a fancy way of saying that it is a cool interface designed to write programming code.
-Every time you open up RStudio you are in fact starting a R session.
-RStudio automatically runs R in the background.
-We will be interacting with R in this course unit via RStudio.
+Every time you open up R Studio you are in fact starting a R session.
+R Studio automatically runs R in the background.
+We will be interacting with R in this course unit via R Studio.

 ![](imgs/rstudio.PNG)

-When you first open RStudio, you see there are 3 main windows.
+When you first open R Studio, you will see (as in the image above) that there are 3 main windows.
 The bigger one to your left is the console.
-If you read the text in the console you will see that RStudio is indeed opening R and you can see what version of R you are running.
+If you read the text in the console you will see that R Studio is indeed opening R and you can see what version of R you are running.
 Depending on whether you are using the cluster machines or your own installation this may vary, but don't worry too much about it.
 R is constantly being updated.

 ![](imgs/openscript.png)

-The view in RStudio is structured so that you have 4 open windows in a regular session.
+The view in R Studio is structured so that you have 4 open windows in a regular session.
 Click in the *File* drop down Menu, select *New File*, then *R Script*.
 You will now see the 4 window areas in display.
 On each of these areas you can shift between different views and panels.
-You can also use your mouse to resize the different windows if that is convenient.
+You can also use your mouse to re-size the different windows if that is convenient.

 ![](imgs/the4views.png)

 Look for example at the bottom right area.
-You can see in the tabs that there are different views available: *Files*, *Plots*, *Packages*, *Help*, and *Viewer*.
-The Files allow you to see the files in the physical directory that is currently set up as your working environment.
+Within this area you can see that there are different tabs, which are associated with different views.
+You can see in the tabs in this section that there are different views available: *Files*, *Plots*, *Packages*, *Help*, and *Viewer*.
+The **Files** allow you to see the files in the physical directory that is currently set up as your working environment.
 You can think of it like a window in Windows Explorer that lets you see the content of a folder.

-In the plots panel you will see any data visualisations or graphical displays of data that you produce.
-We haven't yet done any, so it is empty at the moment.
+In the **plots** panel you will see any data visualisations or graphical displays of data that you produce.
+We haven't yet produced any, so it is empty at the moment.
 If you click in **packages** you will see the packages that are currently available in your installation.
 What is a "package" in this context?

 You can think of R as a Lego monster.
 You can make the monster scarier and more powerful by adding new bits to it.
 Packages are those bits.
 They are modules that expand what R can do.
 There are thousands of them.
 Which is pretty cool!!!
-R can do many more things than Excel and that is down to the fact that researchers all over the world write packages that continuously expand the functionality of R.
+R can do many more things than Excel.
+That is down to the fact that researchers all over the world write packages that continuously expand the functionality of R.
 You can think of a package as another drop down menu that gets added to you menu tab with loads of new options for doing fancy stuff, only they are not really drop down menus.
 You need to access their added functionality via programming code.
 So yeah, R is like Excel or SPSS only with over 10,000 "drop down menus."
 And all for free.

-The other really useful panel in this part of the screen is the *Help* viewer.
+The other really useful panel in this part of the screen is the **Help** viewer.
 Here you can access the documentation for the various packages that make up R. Learning how to use this documentation will be essential if you want to be able to get the most from R.

 In the diagonally opposite corner, the top left, you should now have an open script window.
 The **script** is where you write your programming code.
 A script is nothing but a text file with some code on it.
 Unlike other programs for data analysis you may have used in the past (Excel, SPSS), you need to interact with R by means of writing down instructions and asking R to evaluate those instructions.
-R is an *interpreted* programming language.
+R is an *interpreted* programming language: you write instructions (code) that the R engine has to interpret in order to do something.
 And all the instructions we write can and should be saved in a script, so that you can return later to what you did.

-One of the key advantages of doing data anlysis this way - with code versus with a point and click interface like Excel or SPSS is that you are producing a written record of every step you take in the analysis.
+One of the key advantages of doing data analysis this way - with code versus with a point and click interface like Excel or SPSS is that you are producing a written record of every step you take in the analysis.
 First time around it will take you time to write these instructions, it may be slower than pointing and clicking.
 And unlike with pointing and clicking you need to know the "words" and "grammar" of this language.

 Luckily you don't need to memorise or know all these words.
 As with any language the more you practice it, the easier it will become.
 More often than not you  will be doing a lot of cutting and pasting from chunks of code we will give you.
 But we will also expect you to develop a basic understanding of what these bits of code do.
+It is a bit like cooking.
+At first you will just follow recipes as they are given to you, but as you become more comfortable in your "kitchen" you will feel more comfortable experimenting.

-The advantage of doing analysis this way is that once you have written your instroctuons and saved them in a file, you will be able to share it with others and run it every time you want in a matter of seconds.
-It creates a *reproducible* record of your analysis, something that your collaborators or someone else anywhere (including your future self, the one that will have forgotten how to do the stuff) could run and get the same results than you did at some point earlier.
-This makes science more transparent and transparency brings with it many advantanges.
+The advantage of doing analysis this way is that once you have written your instructions and saved them in a file, you will be able to share it with others and run it every time you want in a matter of seconds.
+This creates a *reproducible* record of your analysis: something that your collaborators or someone else anywhere (including your future self, the one that will have forgotten how to do the stuff) could run and get the same results than you did at some point earlier.
+This makes science more transparent and transparency brings with it many advantages.
 For example, it makes your research more trustworthy.
 Don't underestimate how critical this is. **Reproducibility** is becoming a key criteria to assess good quality research.
 And tools like R allow us to enhance it.
 You may want to read more about reproducible research [here](http://theconversation.com/the-science-reproducibility-crisis-and-what-can-be-done-about-it-74198).

 ##Customising the RStudio look

-RStudio allows you to customise the way it looks.
+R Studio allows you to customise the way it looks.
 Working with white backgrounds is not generally a good idea if you care about your eyesight.
 If you don't want to end up with dry eyes not only it is good you follow the 20-20-20 rule (every 20 minutes look for 20 seconds to an object located 20 feet away from you), but it may also be a good idea to use more eye friendly screen displays.

 Click in the *Tools* menu and select *Global options*.
 This will open up a pop up window with various options.
 Select *Appearance*.
 In this section you can change the font type and size, but also the kind of theme background that R will use in the various windows.
 I suffer from poor sight, so I often increase the font type.
 I also use the *Tomorrow Night Bright* theme to prevent my eyes to go too dry from the effort of reading a lightened screen, but you may prefer a different one.
 You can preview them and then click apply to select the one you like.
-This will do nothing other to any of your results or analysis.
+This will not change your results or analysis.
 This is just something you may want to do in order to make things look better and healthier for your.

 ##Getting organised: R Projects

-We finished the previous section talking about sharing your analytical code.
+We finished the previous section talking about sharing your analytic code.
 Let's face it.
 You would not bring a new partner or somebody that you want to impress to your place before tidying a little bit first, wouldn't you?
 In the same way, if you know you may have to share your code, if you know you may have guests, you may want to keep your analysis, data, and results tidy.
-RStudio helps a little bit with that.
-RStudio helps with this by virtue of something called **R Projects**.
+R Studio helps a little bit with that.
+R Studio helps with this by virtue of something called **R Projects**.

-Technically, a RStudio project is just a directory with the name of the project, and a few files and folders created by RStudio for internal purposes.
+Technically, a R Studio project is just a directory with the name of the project, and a few files and folders created by R Studio for internal purposes.
 This is where you should hold your scripts, your data, and reports.
-You can manage this folder with your own operating system manager (eg., Windows Explorer) or through the RStudio file manager (that you access in the bottom right corner set of windows in RStudio).
+You can manage this folder with your own operating system manager (eg., Windows Explorer) or through the R Studio file manager (that you access in the bottom right corner set of windows in R Studio).

-When a project is reopened, RStudio opens every file and data view that was open when the project was closed last time around.
+When a project is reopened, R Studio opens every file and data view that was open when the project was closed last time around.
 Let's learn how to create a project.
 Go to the *File* drown menu and select *New Project*.

 ![](imgs/newproject.png)